Parsl/parslguts/elaborating.rst

 This happens in a few stages:

-* as part of ``DataFlowKernel.submit`` (the entry point for all task submissions), ``DataFlowKernel._gather_all_deps`` examines al of the arguments for the task to find ``Future`` objects to depend on.
-These are then stored into the task record. https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L1078
+* as part of ``DataFlowKernel.submit`` (the entry point for all task submissions), at `line 1078 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/dataflow/dflow.py#L1078>`_, ``DataFlowKernel._gather_all_deps`` examines al of the arguments for the task to find ``Future`` objects that the task depends on.
+These are then stored into the task record.

   .. code-block:: python
+    :lineno-start: 1078

     depends = self._gather_all_deps(app_args, app_kwargs)
     logger.debug("Gathered dependencies")